Jarid Arraes

-Biography

 Early life

 Arraes was born in 1991 in Juazeiro do Norte, Ceará.
 During her childhood, Arraes grew up with a strong connection to literature, being most acutely influenced by family.
 She is a descendent of Mestre Noza, considered one of the city's greatest artists and a pioneer in cordel literature.
 Her grandfather, Abraão Batista, was a poet, woodcutter, sculptor, ceramist, engraver, and teacher.
 From the end of the 1960s, he had also produced more than 200 works of cordel literature.
 With international recognition, he was also one of the founders of the Brazilian Academy of Cordel Literature in Rio de Janeiro.
 He founded the Centro de Cultura Mestre Noza and the Associação dos Artesãos do Padre Cícero, with the objective of coalescing the artists of Juazeiro do Norte for the organizing and valorizing the activity of the city's artisans.
 Arraes' father, Hamurabi Batista, is a popular poet, cordel writer, woodcutter and sculptor.
 With a vast collection of more than 250 packets, he brings in his works a strong commitment to history and political struggle involving historical personalities and various racial issues.
 He works with the Centro de Cultura Mestre Noza and the Associação dos Artesãos do Padre Cícero, where he is the director of the latter.

 Jarid grew up with depictions of traditional Northeastern culture going to the Centro de Cultura Popular Mestre Noza.
 Along with cordel literature, her influences also include authors such as Carlos Drummond de Andrade, Paulo Leminski, Manuel Bandeira and Ferreira Gullar.
 As she was growing up, however, it became clear to her that access to works of literature could be precarious, and thus this motivated her to research and learn about women that made history not just as authors and poets, but from a wide range of fields, principally black women, whom she realized were not highlighted and covered in schools and the media.